 If you’re a bit confused by which oil you will need to use in your paramotor, check out THIS POST.

 You can keep a decent torch in your paramotor tool kit for various reasons.
-If you’re landing at sunset it could be quite dark by the time you’ve packed your kit away.
-I’ve spent ages searching for lost parts/car keys etc in long grass with nothing but my phone’s flashlight.
-A nice bright torch will come in super handy and make things much easier.
+If you’re landing at sunset, it could be quite dark by the time you’ve packed your kit away.
+I’ve spent ages searching for lost parts, car keys etc in long grass, with nothing but my phone’s flashlight.
+A nice bright torch will come in really handy and make things much easier.

 Water wipes are really handy for cleaning your kit.
-You can remove the oily mess that builds up on your propeller and wipe away dust.
+You can remove the oily mess that builds up on your propeller, and easily wipe away dust.
 You can also clean mud or dirt marks off your wing before you pack it away.

-There’s certain things/parts that take a long time to fix/change, so you wouldn’t take absolutely everything.
+There’s certain things or parts that take a long time to fix or change, so you wouldn’t take absolutely everything.
 But anything you think could be changed or fixed in under 30 minutes should be packed.

-When you buy your machine you’ll usually receive a basic paramotor tool kit.
+When you buy your paramotor you’ll usually receive a basic paramotor tool kit.
 This tool kit will contain the most common tools required for very basic repairs and assembly.
-But there are certain essential tools that aren’t included which will be listed below.
+But there are certain essential tools that aren’t included, which will all be listed below.

-Before carrying out any work on your paramotor frame, harness, or engine you should read the user manuals.
-If you still don’t understand it’s best to leave it and seek professional advise rather than risking damage to expensive equipment.
-If you aren’t happy with your work or if something doesn’t look quite right then don’t fly it.
+Before carrying out any work on your paramotor frame, harness, or engine, you should read the user manuals.
+If you still don’t understand, it’s best to leave it and seek professional advice, rather than risking damage to expensive equipment.
+If you aren’t happy with your work, or if something doesn’t look quite right, then don’t fly it.

 For a full maintenance guide for your paramotor, GO HERE.

-You’ll need a torque wrench for things like tightening the propeller bolts or the reduction belt.
-Check the specified torque settings for each engine/frame part in the user manual and make a note of them.
-Keep the note in the torque wrench box so that you’ll know exactly how much to torque up your bolts.
+You’ll need a torque wrench for things like tightening the propeller bolts, or the reduction belt.
+Check the specified torque settings for each engine and frame part in the user manual, and make a note of them.
+Keep the note in the torque wrench box, so that you’ll know exactly how much to torque up your bolts.

 A small bicycle torque wrench like THIS ONE on Amazon does the job great.

 A socket and wrench set is essential for tightening or removing bigger bolts, for example engine mount or exhaust bolts.
-Hex/Allen key bit sockets are also handy for certain paramotor models.
+Hex and Allen key bit sockets are also handy for certain paramotor models.

 Keep a pair of wire cutters for cutting your braided nylon mason line that we mentioned earlier.
 You’ll also need some scissors for neatly cutting wing repair tape to length.

-You’ll want a spanner set for bolts you cant get to with a socket wrench.
-You may also need it for tightening/loosening maillon carabiners on wings or reserve bridles as I once did.
+You’ll want a spanner set for bolts you can’t get to with a socket wrench.
+You may also need it for tightening or loosening maillon carabiners on wings, or reserve bridles.

-There are lots of Allen cap screws/bolts on a paramotor so a set of Allen keys are always essential.
+There are lots of Allen cap screws and bolts on a paramotor, so a set of Allen keys are always essential.
 I also use the ball end of an Allen key for releasing the sprung clips on my Parajet frame.